-The Social Innovation Programme (SIP) is a 6-8 week programme, currently running at Bristol, Winchester, Cambridge and Kingston, which provides student consultancy services to local charities and social enterprises.
+The Social Innovation Programme (SIP) is a 6-8 week programme, currently running at Bristol, which provides student consultancy services to local charities and social enterprises.
 The SIP is designed to bring a double benefit: to support undergraduate students in gaining skills and experiences they can take into their future careers, and support local organisations to increase their capacity by asking students to create innovative new solutions.

 The SIP is an extracurricular programme and Student Hubs recruits diverse, interdisciplinary student teams to learn from and share skills and perspectives with each other.
 Student Hubs facilitates programme delivery, including providing student training throughout and recruiting and training corporate mentors to support student teams during the programme.

 The SIP culminates in a showcase event where students pitch their proposals to the charities and social enterprises they have been supporting.

 In 2018/19, we supported 233 students to undertake social consultancy placements posed by 41 local organisations.
 Previous projects have included researching the viability of a social enterprise to support One25’s work with vulnerable women in Bristol and researching the apprenticeship levy for Spiral.